Workers Compensation Attorney for Long Island Firefighters and EMTs

 Volunteer firefighters and emergency medical technicians put themselves in harm’s way every day to protect the lives of others, and do so without pay.
 New York workers’ compensation law requires coverage for these public servants, a fact that many are unaware of.
-Turley Redmond Rosasco & Rosasco has been helping firefighters and EMTs for more than a quarter century.
-We can guide you through the system to recover the compensation you deserve.
-Call the New York CIty workers comp lawyers at our firm today at 1-800-671-4927.
+Turley Redmond & Rosasco has been helping firefighters and EMTs for more than a quarter-century.
+A worker’s compensation attorney can guide you through the system to recover the compensation you deserve.
+Call the workers comp lawyers at our firm today at 1-800-671-4927.

 All volunteer firefighters and most volunteer ambulance workers are entitled to workers’ compensation benefits for injuries incurred in the line of duty.
 Spouses and dependents of volunteers who died in the line of duty or because of an illness or injuries suffered in performing those duties are also entitled to benefits.

-What Activities are Within the Line of Duty?
+What Activities are Within the Line of Duty for Workers Comp Claims??

 Outside of Work Exception for EMTs

 Generally, injuries that occur while off-duty are not covered by workers’ compensation.
 However, NY law makes an exception for emergency medical technicians who voluntarily, and without expecting any payment, render medical care at the scene of an accident.
 Even though the EMT is off the clock, the law considers the rendering of aid to arise out of the course of employment and, therefore, injuries that happen while doing so are covered by workers’ compensation insurance.